When pollution mucks up the endocannabinoid system, illness sets in. Cannabis can help.

-If you’re not a big camper, even a trip to the beach or for a wooded walk once a week, with some edibles, may be a great way to prevent serious damage.
+If you’re not a big camper, even a trip to the beach or for a wooded walk once a week (why not with some edibles) may be a great way to prevent serious damage.
 But ideally, you’d be able to get away for a couple days a month to give your body that cleanse.

 So here’s the big question – what can we do?
 Clearly this is larger than just a health concern.
 The rise in pollution is a symptom of an overall trend in climate crises, affecting humans, plants, and animals.
 Fortunately, you can bring your cannabis advocacy in for the win.

 For one, why not mix up how you consume cannabis?
 While smoking a joint is hardly going to make or break the pollution crisis, every little bit counts.
 Switching to oils or edibles could be a minor way to cut back on pollution.